-2. Appropriate music may be played by a stereo, C.D. player or radio that has been approved by the Administration.
-The volume level is to be low enough not to disturb classes.

-3. Students may not have food or beverages in the hallway or the lockers.
-Students may consume food and beverages in the cafeteria at times other than their lunch period if a study hall is not scheduled in the cafeteria at that time.

-4. Seniors are not to be in the hallways during the school day except during regular passing times.
-After checking in with the office, seniors are to go to the senior lounge until the passing bell rings, unless they have a class or check out in the office.
+- 1. Appropriate music may be played and the volume level is to be low enough not to disturb classes. - 2.
+Students may NOT have food or beverages in the hallway or the lockers.
+Students may consume food and beverages in the senior lounge at times other than their lunch period - 3.
+Seniors are not to be in the hallways during the school day except during regular passing times and when leaving and entering the building.
+After checking in with the office, seniors are to go to the senior lounge unless they have a class until the passing bell rings.